 Ziming Wang

-I'm carrying out my PhD studies in Human-Computer Interaction (HCI) and the consequences and challenges of Artificial Intelligence (AI) and autonomous systems for humanities and society.
-My research focuses on the close-range interaction between humans and flying robots.
-Through my interdisciplinary work, I am earning Double Doctoral Degrees (cotutelle): a PhD in Computer Science and Engineering at Chalmers University of Technology in Sweden and a PhD in Psychology at the University of Luxembourg.
+I conducted my PhD studies in Human-Computer Interaction (HCI) and the consequences and challenges of Artificial Intelligence (AI) and autonomous systems for humanities and society.
+My research focused on the close-range interaction between humans and flying robots.
+Through my interdisciplinary work, I earned Double Doctoral Degrees (cotutelle): a PhD in Computer Science and Engineering from Chalmers University of Technology in Sweden and a PhD in Psychology from the University of Luxembourg.
 I was also a visiting researcher at Stanford University in the USA in 2024 and an academic guest at ETH Zurich in Switzerland in 2025.
-My work has been published as first-author full papers in leading peer-reviewed venues, namely ACM Transactions on Human–Robot Interaction (Q1 journal), the CHI conference (CORE A*), and ACM IMWUT journal—the publication outlet for the UbiComp conference (CORE A*)—as well as a couple of A*/A CORE-ranked discussion papers.
+My work has been published as first-author full papers in leading peer-reviewed venues, namely ACM Transactions on Human–Robot Interaction (Q1 in Robotics Rank), the CHI conference (CORE A*), and ACM IMWUT journal (Q1 in Computer Science: Information Systems) —the publication outlet for the UbiComp conference (CORE A*)—as well as a couple of A*/A CORE-ranked discussion papers.

 Showing 10 publications